Free Kitchen Hacks eBook

 Have some day-old bread and egg whites to use up?
 Turn them into this outrageously delicious, crispy, and easy Egg White French Toast.

-You won’t even miss the yolks (or the extra cholesterol)!
-The cinnamon and brown sugar help to caramelize the outside of your bread to give you that perfect, fragrant, golden brown exterior.
+You won’t even miss the yolks!
+The cinnamon and brown sugar help to caramelize the outside of your bread to give you that perfect, fragrant, golden-brown exterior that every French toast recipe deserves!

 close up cropped image of stack of egg white french toast with a plant in the background

-cinnamon, bread, milk, egg whites, butter, vanilla extract, and brown sugar
+Overhead view of the ingredients for egg white french toast - cinnamon, bread, milk, egg whites, butter, vanilla extract, and brown sugar.

 Egg White French Toast Tips and Tricks